 Explore it on Goodreads or Amazon.

-Other books by this author include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Pyramids, Guards!
+Other books by this author which I have reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Pyramids, Guards!
 Guards!, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man

 Second in the Witches Trilogy fantasy series, a subseries of Discworld, and revolving around Granny Weatherwax.
 If you’re interested, there is a chronological listing of the Witches Trilogy books on my website (or the overall Discworld if you prefer).

 The rest of the time we need wages.”

 You’ll discover how very unsociable the witches are in Wyrd Sisters, and all parodying Hamlet.
 Sometimes I think I spent more time making Hamlet comparisons than reading!
 Then Pratchett throws in our own world’s everyday concerns: babysitting, English culture — “Hurry up with that tea, luv.
 I’m that parched” and “a knees-up” are only a few; a dash of Disney’s Sleeping Beauty — I did enjoy the three “gifts” Tomjon’s “godmothers” give him, lol; a modicum of witches and gingerbread cottages (although I thought it had been Old Granny Whitlow’s); Cinderella; and, Magrat learns the truth about using magic.